 Vertigo Treatment in Fairfax, VA

-If you’re experiencing a vertigo attack that has lasted for days, it’s wise to seek a chiropractic clinic immediately.
+If you’re suffering from vertigo or a vertigo attack that has lasted for days, it’s wise to seek a Vertigo Specialist immediately.

 Symptoms of Vertigo

 Vertigo Signs and symptoms often vary from one person to another.
 One individual can have mild symptoms, while another can have severe.
 It all depends on the cause of the condition.

 Common vertigo symptoms include:

 In severe cases, a person might experience the symptoms below:

 - Weak limbs